ansys/pyfluent/doc/source/getting_started/faqs.rst

 Who should use PyFluent?
 ------------------------
 Many different types of people benefit from using PyFluent to achieve various objectives.
-Users include engineers, product designers, partners, consutants, researchers, professors, students, and non-engineers.
-PyFluent is being used for multi-product automation, scientific research, learning and training, vertical app creation, and custom workflow integrations.
+Users include engineers, product designers, partners, consultants, researchers, professors, students, and non-engineers.
+PyFluent is being used for multi-product automation, scientific research, learning and training, vertical app creation, and custom workflow integration.

 .. image:: ../_static/who_why_use_PyFluent.png
   :width: 800